Jacob Cruz: Major League Baseball

 Cruz would make his Major League debut on July 18, 1996.
 Cruz spent most of 1996 and 1997 in the Giants minor league system and after playing for the Giants Triple-A affiliate, the Fresno Grizzlies, for most of the 1998 season, was traded to the Cleveland Indians on July 23, 1998, along with Steve Reed, for Shawon Dunston, José Mesa, and Alvin Morman.
 Cruz would play one game for the Indians in 1998 and would spend the rest of the year playing for the Buffalo Bisons, the Indians' Triple-A affiliate.
 On June 2, 2001, the Indians traded Cruz to the Colorado Rockies for Jody Gerut and Josh Bard.
 Cruz would play 44 games for the Rockies and 20 for their Triple-A affiliate, the Colorado Springs Sky Sox, before being released by the Rockies on November 30, 2001.

 On December 21, 2001, Cruz signed with the Detroit Tigers.
 Cruz played 35 games for the Tigers and was released on October 3, 2002.
 On December 27, 2002, Cruz signed with the Cincinnati Reds.
 He would spend the next three years in the Reds organization, including appearing in a career-high 110 games in 2005.
 Released by the Reds on April 14, 2006, Cruz signed a minor league contract with the New York Mets on May 30, 2006.
 Cruz played 55 games for the Mets Triple-A affiliate, the Norfolk Tides, the rest of the year and was granted free agency at the end of the season.

 Korea

 Before the start of the 2007 season, Cruz signed a contract with the Hanwha Eagles of the Korea Baseball Organization.
 Cruz had an excellent season with the Eagles, hitting .321 with 22 home runs and 85 RBI.
 Before the start of the 2008 season, Cruz signed with the Samsung Lions.
 Cruz was cut by the Lions on May 23, 2008.

 Mexico

-After his release from the Lions, Cruz signed to play for the Tijuana Potros of the Mexican Baseball League for the 2008 season.
-In 2009, he played for the Chihuahua Dorados.
+After his release from the Lions, Cruz signed to play for the Potros de Tijuana of the Mexican Baseball League for the 2008 season.
+In 2009, he played for the Dorados de Chihuahua.